 For Identity.com, this mainnet release is like a restaurant with an open kitchen.
 People who are interested can sit at the bar and observe how things are prepared and plated, but at this point, we’re still the only chefs allowed in the kitchen.
 Once we deploy toolkits for ecosystem participants, more chefs can come in the kitchen and join the works.

 This is the first stage, of many, as we work towards a completely open identity ecosystem.

 This release will enable Civic to be both a Requester and Validator in the Identity.com ecosystem, enabling Civic to fully showcase how Identity.com works before opening up access to more businesses and organizations.
 With this release, people are able to observe how CVC tokens are being moved in the Identity.com ecosystem and how identity verification corresponds with CVC movement.
 We released the smart contract code on GitHub in September, but deploying the smart contracts on mainnet enables people to see the contracts live and in execution.

 Everything we have published on mainnet is publically visible, with our open-sourced smart contracts being deployed behind a proxy pattern.
 A proxy is what will enable smart contracts to be upgraded, if needed, in the future.
 Identity.com currently has 5 contracts that are open-sourced and live on the Ethereum Mainnet.
-You can find more details about our smart contracts here.
 These smart contracts determine the rules of engagement for the ecosystem and how participants interact within Identity.com.